 Vaccination of progressively FeLV-infected cats against FeLV is of no benefit (Helfer-Hungerbuehler et al., 2015).
 Neither the p27 levels nor the number of proviral DNA and viral RNA copies decreased.

 If FeLV-infected cats are sick, prompt and accurate diagnosis of associated or secondary conditions is important to allow early therapeutic intervention and successful treatment.
 Therefore, more intensive testing should be implemented earlier in the course of illness than in uninfected cats.
 Many cats with FeLV infection respond well to appropriate medications although a longer or more aggressive course of therapy (e.g., antibiotics) may be needed than in retrovirus-negative cats.
 Corticosteroids, other immune-suppressive or bone marrow-suppressive drugs should generally be avoided, unless used as a treatment of FeLV-associated malignancies or immune-mediated disease.
-If chronical gingivostomatitis is present, glucocorticoids should not be used, with except in extreme circumstances.
+If chronic gingivostomatitis is present, glucocorticoids should not be used, with except in extreme circumstances.
 In cats with gingivostomatitis, full mouth extraction is preferred over the use of glucocorticoids.

 Treatment regimes for lymphomas, particularly based on chemotherapeutic drugs, are well established, and the same protocols should be applied to cats with lymphoma that are FeLV-infected.
 The results of studies on FeLV as a negative prognostic factor with regard to remission and survival times in lymphoma patients are contradictory (Mooney et al., 1987; Vail et al., 1998; Teske et al., 2002; Brenn et al., 2008).
-In a recent study, FeLV antigen-negative cats with lymphoma had significantly longer remission times (472 days) than FeLV antigen-positive cats (25 days) following treatment (Meichner et al., 2012).
+In a recent study, FeLV antigen-negative cats with lymphoma had significantly longer remission times (472 days) than FeLV antigen-positive cats (25 days) when both groups received anti-tumour chemotherapy (Meichner et al., 2012).
 In another study, the median remission and survival times for FeLV antigen-positive cats were 27 and 37 days and for FeLV antigen-negative cats, 146 and 170 days (Vail et al., 1998).
 The prognosis of lymphoma in cats with progressive FeLV infection is poor because of bone marrow suppression, which is usually exacerbated by chemotherapy and can frequently delay treatment.
 Immunosuppression caused by FeLV infection also is aggravated by chemotherapy, leading to secondary infection that may cause overt clinical signs and impair quality of life.
 Furthermore, FeLV-associated lymphomas are associated with a higher rate of mitoses (Valli et al., 2000), possibly indicating a more aggressive biological behaviour that negatively affects outcome.
 The prognosis is also guarded because of the theoretical risk of development of additional lymphoid malignancies in cats with FeLV-associated lymphoma.
 During virus replication, FeLV is integrated into the host genome and recombination with endogenous FeLV-related sequences could form new and more pathogenic variants, such as FeLV subtype B, with the potential of new lymphoma formation at any time.
 Finally, owners of cats with progressive FeLV infection and lymphoma often elect euthanasia and do not comply with treatment.

 There is little evidence from controlled studies to support the efficacy of immune modulators on the health or longevity of FeLV-infected cats.
 Nevertheless, it has been suggested that some of these agents may benefit infected animals by restoring compromised immune function, thereby allowing the patient to control its viral burden and recover.
 Although uncontrolled studies have suggested dramatic clinical improvement (e.g., when using preparations known as “paramunity inducers”), these effects were not observed in carefully controlled studies (Hartmann et al., 1998; EBM grade I).